scg-unibe-ch/ese2016-team3/documentation/srs.md

 ### Purpose

-This document gives a detailed description of the requirements for the application "FlatFinder".
-"FlatFinder" is a web portal for real estate.
+This document gives a detailed description of the requirements for the web application project **FlatFinder**.

 All functional and non-functional requirements are listed and documented in this document.
 The document also gives a brief overview of the overall application and collaborating external systems.